Tennessee health care for uninsured.

 CoverKids is a government sponsored healthcare plan for children age 18 and under.
 Assistance is also offered for pregnant women.
 It is provided as free and fully comprehensive services, and it is even offered for people whose income is too high for TennCare, which is also regular Medicaid.
 Some minimal fees, co-pays, and bills may be due from patients.
 The care provided in very extensive, and includes medications, emergency room services, checkups, dental and free vision care.
 Dial 866-620-8864 to learn more about this Tennessee resource.

 Prescription coverage is offered from CoverRX, and this may be an option for the uninsured and/or residents who lack prescription insurance coverage on their plans.
+Or it cover people living in poverty.
 Over 200 medications may be offered, including certain mental health drugs, diabetic supplies, and insulin.
-Telephone number is 888-560-2649.
+Telephone number is 888-560-2649, or find additional prescription medications for the uninsured.

 Cervical and Breast Cancer Screening Program will offer pap tests, exams, and mammograms free of charge to qualified women in Tennessee.
-Referrals to specialists may be provided if needed.
+Referrals to specialists at clinics or hospitals may be provided if needed.
 Call 877-969-6636.

 Similar to the kids program referenced above, CoverTennessee, or CoverTN, is low cost, very affordable public health insurance.
 It will provide basic medical services for eligible families and individuals.
 The program provides primary and preventive care, however funding is limited by the state and there are only certain enrollment windows.
 Call 866-268-3786.